 In 1999 Social Inclusion: Pupil Support, was issued by the Department for Education in collaboration with the Social Exclusion Unit, the Home Office and the Department of Health.
 The paper focused on the need for regular attendance at school and high standards of behaviour; on reducing the level of unauthorised absences and exclusions.
 It acknowledged that pupils with emotional and/or behavioural difficulties are at particular risk of poor attendance or of exclusion.
 Again attention was drawn to the effective early intervention provided in Enfield by nurture groups.
 As a result the Nurture Group Consortium created a certificate course in nurture group work.
 This was followed by similar courses at Leicester and at the Institute of Education.

-From 2004 to 2006 The Nurture Group Network expanded and the Marjorie Boxall Quality Mark Award for outstanding nurture groups.
-When Marjorie Boxall died, she left NGN a substantial legacy which will contribute enormously to the continuing development and growth of the Network’s activities.
+From 2004 to 2006 The Nurture Group Network (NGN) expanded and the Marjorie Boxall Quality Mark Award was created for outstanding nurture groups.
+When Marjorie Boxall died, she left NGN a substantial legacy which will contribute enormously to the continuing development and growth of the network’s activities.

 Fast forward to 2014 and there are more than 1,500 nurture groups in the UK alone with more being set up every day.
 The Nurture Group Network continues to grow, training and helping more practitioners set up nurture groups in their schools.
 The CEO, staff and Trustee Board are making significant progress in taking nurture to the heart of Government thanks to research and awareness raising, all to ensure children and young people are ready to learn and the nurture group approach is available to all.